ashley-ngyn/VBA-challenge/README.md

-# module_2
+# Module 2

+this readme shows screenshots of excel next to vba code and all sources used

-here are screenshots of my vba code next to excel
+here are screenshots of my vba code next to excel:

 this shows the entire code ran next to the first excel sheet labeled "2018"
 <img width="1470" alt="1" src="https://github.com/ashley-ngyn/module_2/assets/150317761/adc10139-cdcf-4596-86b0-c78ce1f7ac38">